Own a Franchise Resale

 The price of this type of successful business should be about two to five times its net cash flow number.
 The more stable and dependable the cash flow, the higher the multiple that is reasonable for you will be.
 The multiple is also higher when the trends of the business growth are positive rather than flat or negative.The second type of resale, when the business is not currently performing so well, is more difficult to calculate a price for.
 The existing owner will always have many good arguments about why the business is not performing as well as it should, but ultimately it comes down to whether you are convinced that a simple change in ownership will rectify the problems.The only time this is true is when the existing owner is not operating their territory according to the model designed by the franchisor.
 If you have confirmed that most or all other franchisees following this model are doing fine and have determined there are no other problems related to – for example a bad location – then you can proceed with confidence.

 The Ashtons Franchise Consulting (AFC) Franchise Sales & Resales Service

 Chris Davies and Paul Davies will personally manage each franchise sale and resale project from the initial enquiry, offering advice and guidance through to a successful sale.
-Whether you wish to become a single unit franchise owner, a multi-unit franchise owner or a Master Franchise owner, Chris and Paul have the experience and contacts to assist you with your franchising aspirations.To view our latest franchise resale opportunities, please click here.
+Whether you wish to become a single unit franchisee, a multi-unit franchisee or a master franchisee, Chris and Paul have the experience and contacts to assist you with your franchising aspirations.To view our latest franchise resale opportunities, please click here.